DrkSephy/swift-sandbox/Instagram/README.md

 Here, the user may input a `username` and `password`.
 By clicking `Sign Up`, the user will be registered within the `Parse` backend and stored within a `User` table.
 A succesful signup will _automatically segue_ the user to the _users_ view, where a list of all users of the application is displayed.

-Instead of repeating the same code and writing a separate view for logging in, I went with a more concise approach of using Booleans to determine whether the user is signing up or logging in, which updates the text labels and buttons appropriate.
+Instead of repeating the same code and writing a separate view for logging in, I went with a more concise approach of using Booleans to determine whether the user is signing up or logging in, which updates the text labels and buttons appropriately.

 ![Log In Screen](login.png)